18 Amazing Restaurants In Kensington

 6. The Scarsdale Tavern, W8 6HE.

-What’s a ‘where to eat in Kensington’ guide without a proper British pub, and the Scarsdale in South Kensington is a blinder.
+What’s a ‘where to eat in Kensington’ guide without a proper British pub, and the Scarsdale in South Kensington is a belter.
 Located in Edwardes Square in all its late Georgian splendour, you can gaze upon the Scarsdale’s blinding good looks (it may well be the handsomest pub in London) or you can step inside for comfort food and ale on tap.
+We say comfort food, but it’s a bit more special than that sounds.
+Think Scotch Egg that’s elevated by a prawn and n’duja filling or a classic American cheeseburger with the addition of bacon jam and/or smashed avo.

 7. The Ivy, W8 4SG.

 As London restaurants go, the Ivy in West Street, central London, is one of the most famous.
 But the Ivy Kensington Brasserie, sitting neatly in Kensington High Street, has a charm all its own.
-Indulge in the set lunch menu at £22.95 for three courses.
-If you’re going a la carte, you’ll find everything from shepherds pie and fish and chips to Steak Tartare and Truffle Chicken Milanese.
-Then there’s the dream dessert of Madagascan Vanilla Cloud with warm chocolate brownie, vanilla ice cream and hot yuzu caramel sauce.
+From Monday to Friday, you can enjoy a two course menu for just £19.17 as 1917 was the year that The Ivy made its debut in London.
+If you’re going a la carte, you’ll find everything from shepherds pie and fish and chips to steak tartare and chicken Milanese.
+Then there are dream desserts to discover like Rum Baba, Salted Caramel Chocolate Truffles and The Ivy Chocolate Bombe.
 Pure decadence on a plate.

 9. Ffiona’s, W8 4BA.